-(which by the way you can read at http://fontfeed.com/archives/french-anti-piracy-organisation-uses-pirated-font-in-ownlogo/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+fontfeed+(The+FontFeed)&utm_content=Twitter if you s
+(which by the way you can read at http://fontfeed.com/archives/french-anti-piracy-organisation-uses-pirated-font-in-ownlogo/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+fontfeed+(The+FontFeed)&utm_content=Twitter if you so desire)

 To be honest I can see why it was used, I know it gives me (cheesy) feelings of ancient Egypt, maybe its the name Papyrus?
 So it invokes an image of mystical worlds, which is Pandora in a nutshell.
 But you would have thought that with $300 million budget you would want to spend some of that an amazing custom designed typeface?
 I know this little issue will only effect a small proportion of the people who watched the film but it is fairly irritating.. haha..
 However I guess it does show the importance of a good typeface, this one has tainted a pretty good film for much of the design community, which can be pretty snobby at times :) I think that's what fascinates me about typography, there is more to it than decorative letters.
 Typography isn't just a way of writing words but contains more subtle elements that fill in the gaps and can inspire a more subconscious response to what the words are saying.
 This made me laugh... http://prttyshttydesign.blogspot.com/2010/01/open-letter-to-james-cameron-from.html